kubeflow/website/content/en/docs/started/_index.md

 +++
 title = "Getting Started"
-description = "How to get started using Kubeflow." weight = 20
+description = "How to get started with Kubeflow" weight = 20
 +++